MBAllely/bash_scripts/README.md

 2. Check to see if these files exist first.
 `ls -a` will five you a thorough list of what you've got.

-3. To edit the contents, run either

-` atom FILENAME` or

-`nano FILEMNAME` or, if you're a fan of Vim,

-`vim FILENAME`  Personally, I think vim is gross.
+3. To edit the contents, run either ` atom FILENAME` or `nano FILENAME` or, if you're a fan of vim, `vim FILENAME`  Personally, I think vim is gross.
 But, preferences!
+Do what makes you happy, yo.

 4. If these files don't exist yet, make 'em!
 You can use the same commands as above to do that.
 ex: `atom .bash_profile`, then dump the contents of this repo's `.bash_profile` right on in there, etc etc.